RezwanM/Speech-emotion-recognition-using-RNN/Step_1/README.md

 | Age | 21 to 33 years |

 Please download the 'Audio_Speech_Actors_01-24.zip' file (208.5 MB) from this link https://zenodo.org/record/1188976#.YJ3tsKhKjIU and extract the zipped file inside a new directory, naming it "RAVDESS", in a disk in your machine which has at least 600 MB of space available.

+3. *Create a new Python environment for this project*: It is recommended that you create a new environment for this project.
+That way, you won't overwrite the specific versions of the packages you already have in your current environment(s).
+However, if you don't mind installing everything in one environment, you can skip this step.
+Use this link https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html